 8 days / 7 nights

-2-8 people
+4-7 people

 Guaranteed Departures

 Welcome to the astonishing Baikal region of Siberia and the winter photography expedition of a lifetime!
 Your journey begins with your arrival at Irkutsk airport, where you’ll be met by our staff, ready to answer all your questions on the mission to come.
+Once the group is gathered, we board a mini-bus for a journey to Listvyanka village on a shore of Lake Baikal.

-Over the next 5 days, we will visit the most picturesque destinations in and around Olkhon including the ice grottos of Kharantsy Island, the ice mounds of Khoboy Cape, the Buddhist stupa on Ogoy Island, the bubbles at Belenky Island, the tiny settlement of Uzury and the steppe landscapes on the southern part of Olkhon.
-Because of the weather-dependent nature of the trip, there’s no fixed, day-by-day itinerary – we choose destinations based on the most opportune conditions on each day.
+Over the next 4 days, we will visit the most picturesque destinations in and around Olkhon including the ice grottos of Kharantsy Island, the ice mounds of Khoboy Cape, the Buddhist stupa on Ogoy Island, the bubbles at Belenky Island, the tiny settlement of Uzury and the steppe landscapes on the southern part of Olkhon.

 Final morning in Irkutsk, with transport provided to the airport ready for the journey home.